dipcoat-image/finitedepth/doc/source/reference/index.rst

 DipcoatImage-FiniteDepth Reference
 ==================================

-This manual describes the modules and objects in :mod:`dipcoatimage.finitedepth` package.
+This manual describes the modules and objects in :mod:`dipcoatimage.finitedepth`.

 .. toctree::
    :maxdepth: 2

+   reference